naston70/jeremys-it-lab/1-anki-notes/anki-notes.md

 #### Chapter 28 - Securing Wireless Network
 - GCMP - Galois Counter Mode Protocol
 - Recommended Wireless Auth - EAP-TLS
+- authenticator in an EAP based wireless network?
+The network device that provides access to the network